Why Are We So Obsessed With Looking Like Dolls?

 Whether it’s nostalgia-fueled or a deeper cultural shift, one thing is certain: fashion is playing dress-up again and everyone wants in.

-Dolls have always held a certain allure — whether as childhood toys with painted-on smiles, symbols of unattainable perfection or even a deeper cultural definition as slang for transwomen — no matter the context, the term carries layers of meaning.
-In today’s world of Ozempic-slim silhouettes and The Substance-esque beauty obsessions, the doll aesthetic is taking on an eerie new relevance.
-Are we simply pretending, or are we turning into dolls ourselves?
+Dolls have always held a certain allure — whether as childhood toys with painted-on smiles, symbols of unattainable perfection, or even as a cultural reference within the trans community.
+No matter the context, the term carries layers of meaning.
+But in today’s world of Ozempic-slim silhouettes and The Substance-esque beauty obsessions, the doll aesthetic is taking on an eerie new relevance.
+Are we just playing dress-up, striving to become dolls or perhaps?
+Or are we longing to return to childhood completely?

 Pat McGrath’s Glass Skin Makeup

 Pat McGrath’s “Glass 001 Artistry Mask,” first seen on Maison Margiela’s Spring 2024 Couture show, takes the idea of flawless, porcelain skin to an almost surreal extreme.
-On the show’s runway, the models appeared eerily doll-like, their faces coated in an ultra-glossy, reflective sheen that blurred the line between human and inanimate — like living porcelain figurines.
-Now that the product is released, it brings the fantasy into reality, allowing anyone to achieve that hyper-perfect, almost synthetic beauty (so long as you don’t smile or move a muscle.)
+On the runway, the models appeared eerily doll-like, their faces coated in an ultra-glossy, reflective sheen that blurred the line between human and inanimate — like living porcelain figurines.
+Now that McGrath has released the product, it brings the fantasy into reality, allowing anyone to achieve that hyper-perfect, almost synthetic beauty — so long as you don’t smile or move a muscle.

 Racer Worldwide’s “Doll Core” Collection